 The entire Under the Sea Dance belongs here.
 I mean, in one glorious scene, George McFly knocks out Biff, stands up to the world, macks on Lorraine and Marty saves the future while inventing rock and roll.
 Beats whatever the hell you and your parents did when you were in high school.

 In one epic scene, Michael calmly gets his nephew baptized while his boys kill all his enemies in a frenzy of violent revenge and murder.
-The scene that sent the message that you don’t fuck with Michael Corleone, cemented Michael as the man, and hammered home how much of his soul he was sacrificing in the process.
+The scene that sent the message that you don’t mess with Michael Corleone, this moment cemented Michael as *the man* and hammered home how much of his soul he was sacrificing in the process.
 Just a perfect scene.

 Jesse Ventura leaps into movie immortality with his “I ain’t got time to bleed” line after being wounded.
 The ultimate in movie badassery, the only thing that keeps this moment from being ranked higher is because it turns out that, well, he has plenty of time to bleed after all.